vlstill/tedi/aim.md

 However, usability of these counterexamples depends a lot on the exploration strategy employed by the analyser.
 For relaxed memory models, it is desirable that counterexamples which contain least possible deviations from sequential consistency are found first.

-Furthermore, it is expected that by directing exploration in this way, the algorithm will (on average) run faster for programs which contain errors.
+Furthermore, it is expected that by directing exploration to find less relaxed runs first, the algorithm will (on average) run faster for programs which contain errors.
 It might be also possible to employ heuristics to direct relaxations so that it is first applied on variables on which it is more likely to cause property violations.
-Another possibility is using robustness-base heuristics and employ relaxed memory semantics only when needed.
+Another possibility is using robustness-based heuristics and employ relaxed memory semantics only when needed.

 ## Analysis of Very Weak Memory Models